-Player Housing is an exciting recent addition to New World.
-This highly requested feature will give players the opportunity to acquire and personalize homes across Aeternum.
-We want players to feel like they have roots in the world, feel a sense of security, and stability in a threatening and unpredictable land.
+Player Housing is an exciting feature for New World.
+Housing will give players the opportunity to acquire and personalize homes across Aeternum.

 If you have not yet read our Settlements and Governance article, please check that out first.
 It will provide you some additional context for this blog.